WEAR THE EARTH

 Then the pieces go into the kiln for a second firing; this process vitrifies the glaze, giving the surfaces their characteristic shine.
 The final touch is the “lustratura” in the third firing by applying brushstrokes of 24K pure gold, which embellishes the objects with accents and outlines that bring out the details.
 This phase is called the “third fire,” which completes the first elaborate sequence of jewelry creation.

 The settings, individually crafted by an expert creator of high-end "One-Of-A-Kind" bijouterie (unique pieces created individually and entirely handmade) using high-quality materials that guarantee a long life and are hypoallergenic.
 In particular, the hooks and studs on the earrings and most of the metal elements on the necklaces are in GF gold (14K or 18K), an affordable alternative to solid gold which, unlike plating, can last for decades without altering its look.
-In GF gold, a core of non-precious metal is covered and fused together with a layer (equal to 20% of the total weight) of solid gold at 18 or 14 carats, while gold-plated items only have a superficial layer (equal to about 5%) of gold, which – being just a very superficial coating applied by galvanic bath – is easily rubbed off, thus revealing the underlying base metal.
+In GF gold, a core of non-precious metal is covered and fused together with a layer (equal to at least 5% of the total weight) of 18 or 14 carats solid gold; while gold-plated items only have a superficial layer (equal to about 0.05%) of gold, which – being just a very superficial coating applied by galvanic bath – is easily rubbed off, thus revealing the underlying base metal.